 Bring a Reusable Water Bottle

-Bring a reusable water bottle with you so you can fill it up and drink it throughout the day.
+Bring a reusable water bottle with you so you can fill it up with water and drink it throughout the day.
 You are going to be on your feet all day, singing, dancing, and exploring so it is so important to stay hydrated.

 What to Do if You Get Lost or Separated?